The Best Way to Spend One Day in Anchorage, Alaska

 Bike the Tony Knowles Coastal Trail

-The Tony Knowles Coastal Trail is an 11-mile scenic path that hugs the coast of Anchorage, and it was one of my favorite things I did.
+The Tony Knowles Coastal Trail is an 11-mile scenic path that hugs the coast of Anchorage, and biking it is one of my favorite things to do in downtown Anchorage.
 You’ll have breathtaking views of Cook Inlet and can stop to watch airplanes take off and land at Ted Stevens Airport.
 This paved trail is perfect for biking, walking, or even rollerblading.

 Highlights along the trail include the historic Westchester Lagoon, a popular spot for bird watching, and the iconic Earthquake Park, which commemorates the devastating 1964 Alaska earthquake.
 The trail also passes by coastal marshes, sandy beaches, and lush green spaces, providing ample opportunities to spot wildlife such as moose, bald eagles, and beluga whales.

 Several rental shops are conveniently located near the trailhead, offering a variety of bikes for rent, including cruisers, e-bikes, and even tandems for a fun couples' ride.
-The trail winds through a canopy of trees which is truly magical during the fall months and even provides a little shelter when it’s raining.
-You can bike the entire trail in about 2 hours on an e-bike but if you’d like to go further you can continue to Kincaid Park and go on the Moose Loop through other parts of Anchorage.
+You can also opt to book a guided bike tour if you want to explore with a local and hear a bit about the city’s history.
+The trail winds through a canopy of trees, which is truly magical during the fall months and even provides a little shelter when it’s raining.
+You can bike the entire trail in about 2 hours on an e-bike, but if you’d like to go further, you can continue to Kincaid Park and go on the Moose Loop through other parts of Anchorage.
 The Tony Knowles Coastal Trail is an absolute must-do for anyone spending a day in Anchorage!

 Lunch at F Street Station

 After your bike ride, walk over to F Street Station for lunch.
-I ended up eating here twice during my visit and had the best crab sandwich I’ve ever had!
-This casual eatery has been around since the 1940s and at the time was under a different name.
+I ended up eating here twice during my first visit to Anchorage and popped in recently during my second trip to Alaska - it’s clearly a favorite.
+They have an amazing crab sandwich that’s huge and at a great price!
+This casual eatery has been around since the 1940s, and at the time was under a different name.
 Since its opening, it’s been a favorite for locals, especially aviators, which you can tell by the decor throughout the establishment.

 F Street Station offers a small menu that focuses on locally sourced ingredients and Alaskan flavors.
-You definitely won’t go hungry here, the portions are large and delicious!
-Order a warm bowl of Alaskan Seafood Chowder to warm you up on a cold day or opt for their massive Crab Sandwich for something filling but on the lighter side.
+You definitely won’t go hungry here; the portions are large and delicious!
+Order a warm bowl of Alaskan Seafood Chowder to warm you up on a cold day, or opt for their massive Crab Sandwich for something more filling.

 Anchorage Trolley Tour